ViseROM/CollidingCircles/README.md

 —— Code was originally written and executed using the Eclipse IDE ——

-—— There is an executable JAR called "CollidingCircles.jar" that run will "end product" of the code ——
+—— There is an executable JAR called "CollidingCircles.jar" that will run the "end product" of the code ——